ebdonato/ebdonato/README.md

 ## 👔 Currently Full-time Job

-I'm mainly a full stack developer at Eltromarque LTDA responsible for the modeling, development and implementation of an Integrated Business Management System (ERP) using Quasar Framework as frontend and NodeJS/ExpressJS as backend.
+I'm mainly a full stack developer at Eletromarquez LTDA responsible for the modeling, development and implementation of an Integrated Business Management System (ERP) using Quasar Framework as frontend and NodeJS/ExpressJS as backend.

 Secondarily also responsible for automating routine and / or repetitive processes through the development of applications and scripts (robots), development of Excel applications (macro / VBA), relating internal spreadsheets and SAP reports, and applications for the end user with Power Apps (Microsoft), responsible for the development and maintenance of management reports of contracts with Power BI.